mblair/roberts_abstractions/ch1/review_questions.md

 ### 25. What `for` loop control line would you use in each of the following situations:

 * Counting from 1 to 100

 	for (i=0;i<100;i++)
-* Counting by sevens starting at 0 until the number is three digits long for(i=0;i<100;i+=7)
+* Counting by sevens starting at 0 until the number is three digits long

+	for(i=0;i<100;i+=7)
 * Counting backward by twos from 100 to 0

 	for(i=100;i>=0;i-=2)

 ### 26. What is a function prototype?

 A function prototype specifies a function's return values and its arguments.
-I am still not entirely clear on why one needs to include prototypes, but perhaps I'll learn later.
+I am still not entirely clear on why one needs to include a prototype, but perhaps I'll learn later.

 ### 27. In your own words, describe what happens when you call a function in C.